Pomax/react-component-visibility/README.md

 # react-component-visibility

-## A mixin for determining whether a component is visible to the user or not.
+A mixin for determining whether a component is visible to the user or not.

+## What is this?

 This mixin is for running React components in the browser (it has a hard dependency on `window` and `document`), listening to `scroll` and `resize`